danmayer/danmayer.github.com/_drafts/continuous_deployment_revisited.md

 ### What does it look like?

 A developer starts a feature branch from `master`.
 They work on the feature say `feature/new_cool_page`, and check it into git.
-The team CI (Continious Integration) server is already running the tests on each commit.
+The team CI (Continuous Integration) server is already running the tests on each commit.
 At some point, the developers are ready to share and get external feedback from stakeholders, PM team, and QA.
 The developers can run some command `create_branch_staging`.
 Which will stand up a new server deployment using their branch and return a URL based on the branch name `new_cool_page.staging-domian.com`.
 From then on future git pushes can deploy to the feature branch if CI finds a matching staging environment, or you can continue to deploy to the feature staging server manually.

 Once you have a feature on a viewable staging branch, there can be a lot of feedback and discussion among the team.
 Often PRs with comments from devs will link to issues on the feature staging server.
 When everything is finally ready to go, you merge the branch to `master` and deploy to production.
 Destroy the feature staging environment `destroy_branch_staging` and celebrate another victory!